LeAnn Rimes: 1997–1999: You Light Up My Life, Sittin' on Top of the World, and LeAnn Rimes

-Rimes released her third album in May 1998 titled Sittin' on Top of the World.
-The album leaned towards Adult Contemporary and mid-tempo pop music.
-It included pop material written by Carole Bayer Sager and David Foster.
-It also included a remake of Prince's "Purple Rain" and was produced by her father.
+Rimes's next Curb release was 1998's Sittin' on Top of the World.
 The album was given mixed reviews.
-Allmusic gave the album two out of five stars.
-Rolling Stone stated that Rimes "holds her own in the more popular style of Mariah Carey and Celine Dion, wherein a spectacular voice upstages a song, grins and goes on about her business."
-Sittin' on Top of the World debuted at number two on the Top Country Albums chart, and number three on the Billboard 200, and sold over a million copies in the United States, certifying "Platinum" in sales by the RIAA.
-The project spawned the number four Billboard country hit "Commitment", the Top 20 Pop hit "Looking Through Your Eyes", and the number 10 country hit "Nothin' New Under the Moon".
+James Hunter of Rolling Stone stated that Rimes "holds her own in the more popular style of Mariah Carey and Celine Dion, wherein a spectacular voice upstages a song, grins and goes on about her business."
+Sittin' on Top of the World debuted at number two on the Top Country Albums chart and at number three on the Billboard 200.
+The project spawned the number four Billboard country hit "Commitment", the Top 20 Pop hit "Looking Through Your Eyes" from the soundtrack of the 1998 film Quest for Camelot, and the number 10 country hit "Nothin' New Under the Moon".
+In July, the album was certified Platinum by the RIAA for shipments of one million copies.

-In October 1999, Curb released Rimes's self-titled fourth studio album.
+In October 1999, Curb released Rimes's sixth studio album, LeAnn Rimes (album), which she co-produced with Wilbur.
 The record was a collection of country music cover songs mainly by Patsy Cline.
-It included "Crazy", "I Fall to Pieces", and "She's Got You".
-These recordings were primarily taken from Cline's 12 Greatest Hits album.
-Rimes' album received mostly positive reviews.
-Allmusic called the song, "a return to her roots" and "a salute to one of her idols, Patsy Cline."
-The album in general received much praise.
-Allmusic called the album one of her "better" efforts, since they had disliked her previous releases.
-Entertainment Weekly gave the album a positive review and said that Rimes's voice, "dares listeners to take note of what is missing in her interpretations – the gutsiness and gut-wrenching urgency of performers who felt what they sang."
+The album received mostly positive reviews.
+Stephen Thomas Erlewine called the album one of her "better" efforts.
+Beth Johnson of Entertainment Weekly gave the album a positive review and said that Rimes's voice "dares listeners to take note of what is missing in her interpretations—the gutsiness and gut-wrenching urgency of performers who felt what they sang."
 The album debuted at number one on the Top Country Albums chart, topping the country albums chart for two weeks.
 It also peaked at number eight on the Billboard 200 albums chart.
-The album also sold over one million copies in the United States, and was certified "Platinum" in sales by the RIAA.
+The album sold over one million copies in the United States, and was certified Platinum by the RIAA.
 The project also included the new song "Big Deal".
-Released as the lead single, "Big Deal" reached number six on the Billboard country chart.
-Also in 1999, Rimes recorded a duet with Elton John for the stage musical Aida, titled "Written in the Stars".
+Released as the lead single, "Big Deal" peaked at number six on the country singles charts.
+Also in 1999, Rimes collaborated with Elton John on "Written in the Stars" for the stage musical Aida.